 Most people falsely believe that penning a will can help prevent inheritance conflicts in the family once they pass away.
-However, if there are large sums of money and real estate involved, then even the strongest family ties can break.
-They will all lawyer up and try to bring your testament down which is why you need to take additional measures to ensure your last will is respected.
+However, keep in mind when drafting your online will, if there are large sums of money and real estate involved, then even the strongest family ties can break.
+Family members may all lawyer up and try to bring your testament down which is why you need to take additional measures to ensure your last will is respected.
 Greediness is bad enough but it has the potential to sever ties between brothers and sisters and parents and children.
 Such aftermath of a death in the family must be prevented at all costs, and here are some advice on how to pull it off.

 Every family is susceptible to greed